yumochi/LocalLibrary/README.md

 # LocalLibrary
-A sample library project using vanilla java, mangodb backend with Mongoose base on the MDN tutorial.
+A sample library project using vanilla java, mongoDB backend with Mongoose base on the MDN tutorial.
 I plan to expand on this work by making the project deployable on Heroku and switch to React.js

 ## Getting Started